waynodiablo/Oystercard/pills/levels_of_stubbing.md

 Note also that with this VCR configuration we are replacing any sensitive data in the YAML file such as our Twilio authentication ids etc.

-Checking this file into version control ensures that automated CI systems will not send unwanted SMS messages (in this case) and prevent unwanted network interactions from your app (in general).
+Checking this file into version control ensures that automated CI systems will avoid sending unwanted SMS messages (in this case) and prevent unwanted network interactions from your app (in general).
+In fact all the solutions have the same overall effect and it is a matter of taste about the particular level at which you stub interactions with 3rd party services over the network.
+The higher level stubbing makes more sense for unit tests (class level stubbing, stubbing the gem), where the lower level stubbing (webmock, vcr) make more sense in feature tests.